Impact of dephased entangled states and varying measurement orientations on the reliability of cryptographic keys generated via the quantum protocol E91: A quantum simulation approach: QKD protocol E91

 In this form, the second and third directions among the set of four ($\phi_{1}=\pi/8$ and $\phi_{2}=\pi/4$), are part of the Alice's and Bob's possibilities, and then, the ones in which there can be coincidence.
-Once the transmission has concluded, each participant shares on a public channel, his/her list with the selected orientations for each event.
-Each participant analyzes the other's list and compares it with his/her own to separate his/her registered measurements in 2 groups: the first contains the measurements for which Alice and Bob chose the same direction, and the second includes the ones where they mismatch the orientation.
+Once the transmission has concluded, each participant shares on a public channel his/her list with the selected orientations for each event.
+Each participant analyzes the other's list and compares it with his/her own to separate his/her registered measurements in two groups: the first contains the measurements for which Alice and Bob chose the same direction, and the second includes the ones taken along mismatched orientations.
 The cryptographic key is the string of results in the first group, while the second group of measurements is employed to validate the security of the key distribution via Bell's test on the CHSH inequality.
-Such particular angles defined as multiples of $\pi/8$ were intentionally picked to maximize the quantity
+The particular angles defined as multiples of $\pi/8$ were intentionally picked to maximize the quantity

 given in terms of the correlation amplitudes